 Blow-dry section by section, rolling the ends under for bounce, and finish with a lightweight serum so it stays light.
 Because the cut is layered, even this smooth, blown-out version holds its body instead of collapsing into a flat sheet.

-It suits any face and is the version to choose when you want the shag dressed up.
-In my chair, it is the look clients book for weddings and big nights out.
-It is the same cut you wear undone all week, just styled for the evening.
+It suits any face and is the version to choose when the shag needs to look dressed up.
+This is the look clients book for weddings and big nights out.
+It is the same cut worn undone all week, just styled for the evening.

 Dimensional Ribboned Layers

-Color is the timeless finishing move, and ribboned highlights and lowlights make the shag’s layers read richer by catching the light as they move.
+Color is the finishing move that changes the whole mood, and ribboned highlights and lowlights make the shag’s layers look richer by catching the light as they move.
 Woven through the cut, lighter and darker pieces add a depth flat color cannot.

 Color That Lasts